3dgeo-heidelberg/helios/BUILDME.md

 1. [License](#license)

 ## Legacy version
-HELIOS, the precedessor of HELIOS++, can still be found at https://github.com/GIScience/helios
+HELIOS, the predecessor of HELIOS++, can still be found at https://github.com/GIScience/helios

 ## Install